Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

-\begin{rem} In \cite[\S5]{SV}, the authors construct a canonical lift of the analogue to the cocycle $\theta_{com}(2)$ for $\Gamma= \text{SL}_2(\mathbb{Z})$.
-(When $n=2$, the choice of $E$ is essentially immaterial, so we omit it from the notation.)
+\begin{rem} As mentioned earlier, this generalizes the construction in \cite[\S5]{SV} of a canonical lift of the analogue to the cocycle $\theta^{S^{n-1}}(2)$ for $\Gamma= \mathrm{SL}_2(\mathbb{Z})$.
+(When $n=2$, the choice of $E$ is immaterial, so we omit it from the notation.)
 In this case, $H^1(\Gamma)=H^2(\Gamma)=0$ after inverting $6$, so there is no ambiguity of lift, and the authors consequently find an explicit distinguished primitive of the Euler class $\varepsilon_2$ to give them a canonical lift.
-This raises the question whether one could find a more canonical choice of lift in general even when $H^{n-1}(\Gamma)$ does not vanish, which we do not in general know the answer to.
-Similarly to the case of $\Delta$-extensions, we believe that there does exist additional structure which could be arithmetically interesting in these lifts (as compared to the coarser information of the Shintani-type quotients described in the following subsection), but have not fully understood how to do this for $n>2$. \end{rem}
+This raises the question whether there is some more canonical choice of lift in general even when $H^{n-1}(\Gamma)$ does not vanish; we do not know the answer. \end{rem}